verida/documentation/docs/concepts/accounts-and-identity.md

 Data stored on the Verida Acacia Testnet is deleted regularly, so don’t rely on that data persisting.

-If you need help spinning up your own storage node, please contact us.
+If you need help spinning up your own storage node, please reach out via [Discord](https://discord.verida.io) or [Register your interest in running a Storage Node](https://www.verida.network/developers#build-with-us).

 :::